Perspective | What I learned about flying after surgery

 The last leg

-I made it to my gate just in time, where the boarding was much easier since it was a domestic flight.
+I made it to my gate just in time, where the boarding was much easier because it was a domestic flight.
 The flight attendants were empathetic when they saw me half in tears getting to my seat and helped me with my bags, sans gloves.
-I followed the precautions from my doctor for the last flight and felt like I could finally relax as I was so close to arriving home.
+I followed the precautions from my doctor for the last flight and felt as though I could finally relax, as I was so close to arriving home.
 But when we arrived at Seattle-Tacoma, I realized that because I had boarded so late, I had forgotten to confirm my wheelchair.

-There weren’t enough chairs or employees so I had two options: wait or try to make it on my own.
+There weren’t enough chairs or employees, so I had two options: wait or try to make it on my own.
 The Seattle airport was also understaffed, and the employees were pushing more than two wheelchairs at once, plus luggage.
 The flight attendants showed me a map, highlighting that the exit was right outside the gate.
 Exhausted from the experience, I used my wheeled carry-on to help me walk.
-My dad and my brother were waiting for me at the baggage belt so I didn’t have to struggle while retrieving my luggage.
+My dad and my brother were waiting for me at the baggage belt, so I didn’t have to struggle while retrieving my luggage.

 The lessons

-Reflecting back at my experience, I didn’t think to factor in the labor shortage.
-And I wish I had known how important it is to confirm wheelchair assistance once seated on each flight and have money to tip the assistance employees.
+Reflecting on my experience, I didn’t think to factor in the labor shortage.
+And I wish I had known how important it is to confirm wheelchair assistance once seated on each flight and to have money to tip the assistance employees.

-If I fly again after a surgery, I will prioritize getting medical clearance (as I did), make sure to communicate more directly with everyone working at the airport, from the flight attendants to the Transportation Security Administration agents, and look at airport layouts to help factor in time and distance.
-Flying post-surgery is doable, but it takes some pre-planning.
+If I fly again after a surgery, I will prioritize getting medical clearance (as I did); make sure to communicate more directly with everyone working at the airport, from the flight attendants to the Transportation Security Administration agents; and look at airport layouts to help factor in time and distance.
+Flying post-surgery is doable, but it takes planning.